zaphosting/docs/docs/vserver-linux-ssh-server.md

 ---
 id: vserver-linux-ssh-server
-title: Linux SSH Server installation
+title: SSH service installation
 description: Information on how to install SSH Server on your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: SSH Server installation
+sidebar_label: Install SSH
 ---

 ## Introduction